France sees no sign Syria's Assad will be toppled soon

 The uprising against Assad's rule is now almost two years old.
 60,000 Syrians have been killed and another 650,000 are now refugees abroad, according to the United Nations.

-France, a former colonial ruler of Syria, has been one of the most vocal backers of the rebels trying to topple Assad and was the first to recognise the opposition coalition.
+France, a former colonial ruler of Syria, has been one of the most vocal backers of the rebels trying to topple Assad and was the first to recognize the opposition coalition.

 "Things are not moving.
 The solution that we had hoped for, and by that I mean the fall of Bashar and the arrival of the (opposition) coalition to power, has not happened," Foreign Minister Laurent Fabius said in his annual New Year's address to the press.